amitchhatbar11/sql-editor/README.md

 ## Page Load Range: 0 – 1.5 s

-Steps i took to optimize the page load on Chrome v92.0.4515.107
+Steps i took to optimize the page load on Chrome.

 - Audit page using lighthouse that creates a baseline and gives actionable tips
 - Use Chrome Performance report to find improvements